Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Related Work

-Firstly, \citet{burgess2018understanding} further the understanding of VAEs by relating them to the information bottleneck principle.
-This explains how random sampling leads to a local minimisation of the reconstruction loss by reorganising the latent space so that points close in pixel space are close in the latent space. \citet{mathieu2019disentangling} argue that VAEs do not explicitly encourage disentanglement through their design.
-Rather, they provide an explanation in terms of the diagonal prior typically used in VAEs combined with random sampling to produce a similar effect to PCA.
+Firstly, \citet{burgess2018understanding} relate VAEs to the information bottleneck principle.
+Which explains that random sampling leads to a local minimisation of the reconstruction loss which reorganises the latent space so that points close in pixel space are close in the latent space. \citet{mathieu2019disentangling} argue that VAEs do not explicitly encourage disentanglement through their design.
+Rather, they provide the explanation that the diagonal prior typically used in VAEs when combined with random sampling produces a similar effect to PCA.
+Our work takes inspiration from these ideas to develop the theory of perceived overlap in VAEs, which we use to analyse datasets and improve or hinder disentanglement.

-Secondly, \citet{hou2017deep} swap out the reconstruction loss of VAEs for a perceptual loss function, which improves the representations learnt by the model for downstream tasks---one of the benefits of disentanglement. \citet{zietlow2021demystifying} extend the analysis by \citet{mathieu2019disentangling} for why VAEs disentangle.
-However, not much focus is placed on the reconstruction loss and its interaction between datasets or their ground-truth factors.
-Rather, the authors place emphasis on constructing adversarial datasets using a mild transformation to hinder disentanglement performance.
-The mild transformation is obtained from trained models which achieve poor disentanglement scores.
+Secondly, inspired by \citet{burgess2018understanding} most modern frameworks offer some way to balance the regularisation and reconstruction components of the loss, the ControlVAE automates this process \citep{shao2020controlvae}. \citet{hou2017deep} instead swap out the reconstruction loss of VAEs for a perceptual loss function, which can improve the representations learnt by the model. \citet{zietlow2021demystifying} extend the analysis of \citet{mathieu2019disentangling}; However, emphasis is placed on constructing adversarial datasets that hinder disentanglement performance using a mild transformation, obtained from trained models which achieve poor disentanglement scores.
+Our work provides intuition by constructing an example adversarial dataset that targets a specific reconstruction loss, and then remedies this problem by adjusting the loss.

-Finally, \citet{locatello2018challenging} challenge the common assumptions about disentangled representation learning, stating that good representations cannot be reliably learnt with unsupervised methods, unless inductive biases are introduced.
-Furthermore, \citet{gondal2019transfer} show that often representations learnt on synthetic data do not transfer well to real-world data.
+Finally, \citet{locatello2018challenging} show that useful representations cannot be reliably learnt with unsupervised methods, unless inductive biases are introduced, and \citet{gondal2019transfer} show that representations learnt on synthetic data often do not transfer well to real-world data.
+Our work investigates the interplay between the reconstruction loss and data as the main bias in VAEs, standard choices accidentally disentangle synthetic data.